dannycvera/GOT-whos-quote/README.md

 ```

 The Second will be from https://api.got.show/doc/
+This database will retrieve the portrait and other information about the character.
-I can retrieve individual characters or the entire list
+I can retrieve individual characters or the entire list if necessary.
 Below is an example of the JSON output

 ```